nodejs/node-gyp/macOS_Catalina.md

 ### Installing `node-gyp` using the Xcode Command Line Tools via `xcode-select --install`
 1. If the _acid test_ has not succeeded, then try `xcode-select --install`
+2. If the installation command returns `xcode-select: error: command line tools are already installed, use "Software Update" to install updates`, continue to [remove and reinstall](#i-did-all-that-and-the-acid-test-still-does-not-pass--)
-2. Wait until the install process is _complete_.
+3. Wait until the install process is _complete_.
-3. `softwareupdate -l`  # No listing is a good sign.
+4. `softwareupdate -l`  # No listing is a good sign.
     * If Xcode or Tools upgrades are listed, use "Software Update" to install them.
-4. `xcode-select -version`  # Should return `xcode-select version 2370` or later.
+5. `xcode-select -version`  # Should return `xcode-select version 2370` or later.
-5. `xcode-select -print-path`  # Should return `/Library/Developer/CommandLineTools`
+6. `xcode-select -print-path`  # Should return `/Library/Developer/CommandLineTools`
-6. Try the [_acid test_ steps above](#The-acid-test) to see if your Mac is ready.
+7. Try the [_acid test_ steps above](#The-acid-test) to see if your Mac is ready.
-7. If the _acid test_ does _not_ pass then...
+8. If the _acid test_ does _not_ pass then...
-8. `sudo xcode-select --reset`  # Enter root password.
+9. `sudo xcode-select --reset`  # Enter root password.
 No output is normal.
-9. Repeat step 5 above.
+10. Repeat step 5 above.
 Is the path different this time?
 Repeat the _acid test_.

 ### Installing `node-gyp` using the Xcode Command Line Tools via manual download
 1. Download the appropriate version of the "Command Line Tools for Xcode" for your version of Catalina from <https://developer.apple.com/download/more/>.
 As of MacOS 10.15.3, that's [Command_Line_Tools_for_Xcode_11.3.1.dmg](https://download.developer.apple.com/Developer_Tools/Command_Line_Tools_for_Xcode_11.3.1/Command_Line_Tools_for_Xcode_11.3.1.dmg)